easegress-io/easegress/doc/pipeline_practice_guide.md

 1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTP endpoint to receive user request for accessing flash sale event page.
 2. [IO reader](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#io-reader-plugin): To read received data from the client via HTTP transport layer in to local memory as a proxy.
 3. [HTTP output](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-output-plugin): Sending the body and headers to the flash sale event page of the website.
-4. [HTTP header counter](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-header-counter-plugin): To calculate amount of different HTTP header value of a certain header name, and the amount will be deducted automatically if user has not any active with website more then 1 minute.
+4. [HTTP header counter](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-header-counter-plugin): To calculate amount of different HTTP header value of a certain header name, and the amount will be deducted automatically if user has not any active with website more than 1 minute.
 The result is exposed by the statistics indicator ``RECENT_HEADER_COUNT``.

 Using follow [Administration API](https://github.com/hexdecteam/easegateway/blob/master/doc/admin_api_ref.swagger.yaml) calls to setup above plugins: